ChthonVII/guildwarslinuxinstallguide/README.md

 ## Part 14: Multiboxing

+#### Multiple Wine Prefixes

 Running multiple instances of Guild Wars at the same time is *much* easier in Linux than Windows.
 Simply install GW into multiple wine prefixes.
 Each copy will run isolated from the others.
+This is the recommended way to multibox Guild Wars on Linux.

 Note: Yes, you can copy/paste a whole wine prefix.
 And, yes, that is the fastest way to do this.
 Just make sure to correct any symlinks you made so they point to the copies.

 Note: Since Toolbox settings/data are shared, it might be possible to clobber one instance by changing settings/data in another.
-If this turns out to cause problems, try `winetricks sandbox`.
+If this turns out to cause problems, try `winetricks sandbox` or disable desktop inntegration in winecfg.

+#### GW Launcher

+[GW Launcher](https://github.com/gwdevhub/gwlauncher) is a Windows multiboxing solution, but it can be run in wine.
+While Linux users have little use for it as a multiboxing solution, you might possibly want to use it for its other features.
+To install GW Launcher:

+- Use winetricks to install dotnetdesktop8.
+- Use the "framework dependent" version of the exe file.
+- When creating a profile in GWLauncher, check the box for "run elevated."

+GW Launcher will attempt to inject any dll files you put in its "plugins" directory.
+This is one way to inject Toolbox.
+It will also inject its own copy of gMod if you put any tpf or zip files in the "plugins" directory.
+If you'd rather use uMod than gMod, then don't put any tpf or zip files in GW Launcher's "plugins" directory, and run uMod by renaming its dll as described in Part 7 or putting its dll in GW Launcher's "plugins" directory to be injected.

 ## Part 15: Solving Steam Headaches